 - You will need to bring earbuds if you want to hear sound when using the library's computers.

 CoderDojo is a free, international, coding club for young people.
-If you are between the ages of 8 - 17, interested to learn computer prograemming, play with electronics and 3D printing (or are already a Tech Guru) and you are willing to share what you learn with others you can become a club member.
+If you are between the ages of 8 - 17, interested to learn computer programming, play with electronics and 3D printing (or are already a Tech Guru) and you are willing to share what you learn with others you can become a club member.
 No prior programming experience is necessary.
-There is no cost, just bring a laptop and a parent.
-We'll be meeting twice a month, the first and third Saturday, to build cool apps, devices and programming skills with creative young people who love playing with computers and sharing what they know with others.
+There is no cost, just bring a parent.
+We'll be meeting twice a month, the second and fourth Saturday, to build cool apps, devices and programming skills with creative young people who love playing with computers and sharing what they know with others.

 Our format is exploratory and not lecture, although we will have "show and tells" from time to time.
 Teams will be formed to solve challenges and each team presents what they have built and share how they did it with others.
 Here is a short video which walks you through our format: http://youtu.be/oiYgexwsPJE .
 Read what @startropica thinks about our program: http://bit.ly/13pmmct